mwdossantos/kb-86/docs/week-6-research-and-planning.md

 Looking back at the first part of this minor, everyone agreed that without clear deliverables set into place, it would become hard to see where we were all going.
 That's why I have a deliverable set, namely:

-> An iOS/macOS application that works on both iPhone and iPad.
+> An iOS/macOS application that works on both iPhone and iPad - a responsive design.

 ### Choosing a theme
 > Choosing a theme for the deliverable